rymo4/N_puzzle/README.md

 # The N Puzzle Problem...
 ### ...and Using Search Algorithms for Generic Problem Solving

-Generalized search algorithms for problem solving in Ruby, by Ryder Moody.
+Generalized search algorithms for problem solving in Ruby.
 In all tests, N = 15.

-IMPORTANT: Please view the formatted version at https://gist.github.com/rymo4/cafdbe489f4534105ead

 ## What's the N Puzzle Problem?